Retired accountant told 999 operator he had ‘just killed the wife’, court hears

 He pleaded guilty to manslaughter by reason of diminished responsibility, saying he had “blanked out”.

-The couple had been together for 28 years but Mrs Maggs had been in the process of divorcing her husband, Cardiff Crown Court was told.
+The couple had been together for 28 years but Ms Maggs had been in the process of divorcing her husband, Cardiff Crown Court was told.

 They had been living separate lives under the same roof after their relationship ended in March 2020, the jury was told.